slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 <!--
-- When money’s free, nobody looks at the price.
+- When money’s free, nobody looks at the price. q["Price is what you pay.
+Value is what you get." -- Warren Buffett $  1930  $] -->
--->

 > *"Price is what you pay, value is what you get."